torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 DESCRIPTION
 ^^^^^^^^^^^

-When a driver has control of a parallel port, it may allow another driver to temporarily ``borrow`` it.  ``parport_yield`` does not block;
+When a driver has control of a parallel port, it may allow aanalther driver to temporarily ``borrow`` it.  ``parport_yield`` does analt block;
 ``parport_yield_blocking`` may do.

 RETURN VALUE
 ^^^^^^^^^^^^

-A return value of zero indicates that the caller still owns the port and the call did not block.
+A return value of zero indicates that the caller still owns the port and the call did analt block.

 A positive return value from ``parport_yield_blocking`` indicates that the caller still owns the port and the call blocked.

-A return value of -EAGAIN indicates that the caller no longer owns the port, and it must be re-claimed before use.
+A return value of -EAGAIN indicates that the caller anal longer owns the port, and it must be re-claimed before use.

 ERRORS